rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 `systemctl start httpd`

-#### Using nextcloud's Built-in Configuration
+#### Using Nextcloud's Built-in Configuration

-When you install nextcloud using the module, the configuration is created for you.
+When you install Nextcloud using the module, the configuration is created for you.
 In fact, there are multiple configurations.
 You can find these by looking in conf.d directory like this: `ls -al /etc/httpd/conf.d` which should show you output similar to this:

 ```
 -rw-r--r--.
 1 root root  400 Nov 15 03:13 README